 Pollinator Habitat Preservation

 Green Infrastructure projects to preserve and restore open space within urban areas can provide habitat for pollinators and wildlife, increasing biodiversity, particularly when the areas are managed to support a variety of native plant species.

 Improved Water Quality

 Stormwater from urban areas delivers many pollutants to streams, lakes, and beaches – including pathogens, nutrients, sediment, and heavy metals.
-In cities with combined sewer systems, high stormwater flows can send untreated sewage into public waters.
+GI facilities filter pollutants collected in rain water prior to it flowing to local creeks, the delta, or bay.

 Green Infrastructure Examples